Eretria (Shannara)

 Eretria is a fictional character from the Shannara series of fantasy novels by Terry Brooks and their television adaptation.
 In the latter, she is portrayed by Ivana Baquero.
-Described as "a delicate balance of strength and sensitivity", she is introduced as a cocky young woman from a clan of pillagers.
+Described as "a delicate balance of strength and sensitivity", she is introduced as a cocky young woman from a clan of thieves.
 Though she initially displays a callous facade, Eretria eventually reveals a compassionate side.

 Eretria has received praise from numerous critics.
 During the first season of the television show, Baquero revealed her fondness for the role, citing depth and character development.

 Novel series

 The Shannara novels are set during a future in which modern civilization has fallen and Earth is governed by various races, including humans, elves, dwarves, and others.
 In the second novel, The Elfstones of Shannara, a teenaged princess named Amberle and the magic-user Wil must renew a spell which protects the world from demons.
 They are eventually joined by Eretria, an orphaned girl enslaved by thieves.